sadighian/crypto-rl/README.md

 # Multiprocessing Crypto Recorder (streaming ticks - full)
-As of August 17th, 2018.
+As of September 7th, 2018.

 ## 1. Purpose
-Application is designed to subscribe and record full limit order book data from **GDAX** and **Bitfinex** into an Arctic Tickstore database (i.e., MongoDB) to perform reinforcement learning research.
+To record full limit order book and trade tick data from **GDAX** and **Bitfinex** into an Arctic Tickstore database (i.e., MongoDB) to perform reinforcement learning research.

-### Note: There are multiple branches of this project, each with a different implementation pattern.
+There are multiple branches of this project, each with a different implementation pattern for persisting data:
- - This is the "FULL" version, which includes the real-time LOB and runs across multiple processes.
- - Alternative, the "LIGHT" version does NOT have an LOB and runs on 1 process.
+ - **FULL** branch is intended to be the foundation of a fully automated trading system (i.e., process-thread / consumer-producer design patterns is ideal for a trading system that requires parallel processing) and persists streaming tick data into an **Arctic tick store**
+ - **LIGHT WEIGHT** branch is intended to record streaming data more efficiently than the __full__ branch (i.e., all websocket connections are made from a single process __and__ the limit order book is not maintained) and persists streaming tick data into an **Arctic tick store**
+ - **BOOK SNAPSHOT** branch has the same design pattern as the __full__ branch, but instead of recording streaming ticks, snapshots of the limit order book are taken every **N** seconds and persisted into an **Arctic tick store**

 ## 2. Scope
 Application is intended to be used to record limit order book data for